muratk5n/thirdwave/en/README.md

 ---

 That is correct..
-And a great way to teach / prove the former with the latter.
+And a great way to teach / prove the former is with the latter.

 \#Rolle \#MVT